-LGBTQ Integrated Addiction Treatment
+LGBTQ+ Integrated Addiction Treatment

 6. Safety and Lack of Distractions

-For those who have experienced the trials of addiction, the need for sanctuary is vital.
-Men in gender specific treatment work with men and women recover together with women.
-With gender specific treatment, there are fewer intimate distractions and our clients say they feel more comfortable discussing personal, even embarrassing issues with the same gender.
+For those who have experienced the trials of addiction, the need for sanctuary is vital.Our clients say they feel more comfortable discussing personal, even embarrassing issues within the same gender responsive environment.

 8. Family Responsibilities

-Men and women often communicate differently.
+Men and women communicate differently.
 And they listen differently.
 When men and women are in co-ed groups women tend to “nurture” and men tend to want to “fix things”.
 With gender specific treatment, men have an opportunity to practice listening and emoting.
 Women are given a forum to be heard.
 And to build strength in their convictions.